build-a-vent/vent-mk1/tools/ventsimulator/README.md

 ventsimulator will connect to the given port and wait for uni/broadcasts with json `{ "cmd":"scan", "seq":<nnn> }` contents

-upon reception of a scan order ventsimul will reply with a json string containing `{ "cmd":"stat", "seq":<nnn> ,"var":value ... }`
+upon reception of a scan order ventsimul will reply with a json string containing `{ "req":"scan", cmd":"stat", "seq":<nnn> ,"var":value ... }`

 The following numeric variables are supported